trvqhuy/nestup_evn/README.md

 2. Default Polling Interval:

-    ` 30 minutes ` is the default interval for fetching new data from EVN, which is reasonable break, otherwise it would take up resources and overwhelm the server.
+    ` 60 minutes ` is the default interval for fetching new data from EVN, which is reasonable break, otherwise it would take up resources and overwhelm the server.

 ## Thank and Support

-> If your EVN Area were **not supported** by this integration, contact [me](https://github.com/trvqhuy) and together we could make it happen for the community.
+### Special thanks to:
+- **Mr. Pham Dinh Hai** and **Mr. Huynh Nhat** for believing and providing the author his EVN Credentials, thus the project could be available for those living in Hanoi Capital and Central Vietnam.
+- **Mr. Nguyen Huu Thanh** for giving a huge support to the author.

+> Without those guys, the `nestup_evn` repo would not be here, being an open-source integration to the community.

 > Last word, the maintainer wants to thank himself for making this project happen.